Review - 'A Vow So Bold and Deadly' by Brigid Kemmerer

 Review - 'A Curse So Dark and Lonely' by Brigid Kemmerer

 This story swept me away.
 It grabbed me from the very first moment, and I was instantly smitten.
 It has so much going for it.
 The curse is hopelessly cruel and dark.
 The characters are flawed, but nonetheless strong and courageous.
 They are deserving of our sympathy, and it was so much fun to cheer them on in their quest.
-And the world-building feels natural and intuitive, seamlessly fitting into the real world.
+And the worldbuilding feels natural and intuitive, seamlessly fitting into the real world.
 When our heroine crossed over into Emberfall, I felt like I did too.

 What I love most about reading is you never know how a book might surprise you.
-I knew going into this that it would be fun and thrilling, even a little romantic.
+I knew going into this that it would be fun and thrilling, even a little bit romantic.
 But it turned out to be so much more.
 Something in this magical story really spoke to me and brightened my day at exactly the moment when I needed it the most.

 Readaroo Rating: 5 stars!